John Lamb (Australian politician)

-Commander John Lamb (1790 - 17 January 1862) was an English-born Australian naval officer, banker and politician.
+John Lamb (1790 - 17 January 1862) was an English-born Australian politician, naval commander and banker.
 The son of Captain Edward Lamb of the East India Company and Eliza Buchanan, Lamb was appointed to the New South Wales Legislative Council on 10 September 1844.
 He had a distinguished career with the Royal Navy, beginning at age 11 on his uncle Captain William Buchanan's British Navy warship, the Leviathan.
 Lamb was noted for his role in several feats over the French and accepted the rank of retired naval commander in May 1846.

-Commander Lamb founded a banking family in Australia as chairman of the Commercial Banking Company of Sydney (now National Australia Bank).
-Four of his sons also became CBCS directors, namely the bankers and politicians Walter Lamb, Alfred Lamb, Edward Lamb and the banker John de Villiers Lamb.
-His wife Emma (née Robinson) was the daughter of the deputy chairman of Lloyds Bank.
-His daughter-in-law by John Lamb, Henrietta Lamb, was the sister of the deputy chairman of the Commercial Banking Company of Sydney, Thomas Smith.
+Lamb was the chairman of the Commercial Banking Company of Sydney (now National Australia Bank), of which his sons Walter Lamb, Alfred Lamb, Edward Lamb and John de Villiers Lamb were directors, and of which his daughter-in-law Henrietta Lamb's brother Thomas Smith was the deputy chairman, and of which the uncle of his daughter-in-law's brother Henry Smith was chairman, and his wife Emma Trant was the daughter of the deputy chairman of Lloyds Bank.

-Early life
+Biography

 He was born in Penrith, England, the son of Captain Edward Lamb of the East India Company and Eliza Buchanan.
-At the age of 11 he joined the Royal Navy as a midshipman, rising to the rank of lieutenant by 1808.
+At the age of 11, he joined the Royal Navy as a midshipman, and he rose to the rank of lieutenant by 1808.

 With a grant from the Royal Navy's Patriotic Fund for distinguished service, Commander Lamb and his Buchanan cousins formed the merchant banking house of Lamb, Buchanan & Co.
 He was in charge of convict transport and merchant ships between 1815 and 1828.
-In March 1823 he married Emma (née Robinson), daughter of the deputy chairman of Lloyds Bank; they would have fourteen children.
+In March 1823, he married Emma Trant, the daughter of John Robinson of Holloway, who was the deputy chairman of Lloyds Bank, and Lamb had fourteen children by her.

 He settled in Sydney in 1829, and ran a woollen brokers and shipping agents merchant banking firm.
 He was a strong opponent of continued convict transportation and a member of the Anti-Transportation League.
 He was chosen by Governor William Bligh to transport him to New South Wales.